This lab walks you through the steps to understand a sample CloudFormation template and update the CloudFormation stack as per the requirements.

-The advanced stacks have a nested stack which holds a collection of stacks.
+The advanced stacks have a nested stack that holds a collection of stacks.

 A company is having its application on t2.micro instance.
-Company is expecting high traffic, so it wants Cloud System Administrator to increase the capacity of server to handle the load.
+The company is expecting high traffic, so it wants Cloud System Administrator to increase the capacity of the server to handle the load.

 How does Cloud SysAdmin handle it?